ncremaschini/fargate-notifications/README.md

 npx cdk deploy
 ```
 Since i wanted to have fargate tasks marked as healty when their SQS were deployed, SQS queues, SQS subscriptions and alarms are created within the task container using SDK.
 In order to "bundle" tasks with related resources, all resources created by the task with SDK has been tagged with the `task id`, so you can easily identify them.
+Queues are also named as `task id` and `task id`-`dlq`.

 The container handles the `SIGTERM` signal to delete the SQS subscriptions and the queues before the container is stopped.
 This works well while scaling up and down, but not when you destroy the stack because `SIGKILL` is sent to the container and the cleanup is not performed.
 To avoid this i suggest to perform a deploy setting the desired tasks to 0, then wait for the tasks to be stopped and then destroy the stack.